 Are undocumented and DACAmented students eligible for International Student/Scholar Health Insurance (IHI)?

 No. International students with an F-1 or J-1 visa issued by U-M Ann Arbor are required to have health insurance coverage while at the university.
 Since undocumented and DACAmented students do not have an F-1 or J-1 visa, they are not eligible for the U-M International Health Insurance (IHI) plan.

 Student Legal Services supports currently enrolled students here on the Ann Arbor campus with their legal issues.
 They cover a wide range of legal areas of interest.
 These include landlord tenant disputes, divorce, family law, and criminal defense.
 They are staffed by five attorneys, and students can meet with the attorney knowledgeable about the student’s particular legal concern.

 Community Based Legal Advice

 Students who wish to assess their eligibility for DACA or DACA-related benefits like advance parole travel authorization, or to apply for or renew DACA benefits, should consult an experienced immigration lawyer for legal advice or for legal assistance in applying for this benefit.
-Individuals who believe they are eligible should also be aware of immigration fraud or scams.
-Students should visit the U.S. Citizenship and Immigration Services website for tips on filing forms, reporting scams and finding accredited legal services.
-Advice from the American Immigration Lawyers Association's (AILA) is also available.
+Individuals who believe they are eligible should also be aware of immigration fraud and scams.
+Students should visit the U.S. Citizenship and Immigration Services website for tips on filing forms, reporting scams, and finding accredited legal services.
+Advice from the American Immigration Lawyers Association’s (AILA) is also available.